auraphp/Aura.Router/README.md

 ?>
 ```

-That example will cause only four CRUD routes to be added for the resource
+That example will cause only four CRUD routes, using hexadecimal resource IDs,
-when you call `attachResource()`.
+to be added for the resource when you call `attachResource()`.

 ### Caching Route Information